 The white spots on the first of the flower subjects are mold clusters, not evident in VIS.
 All four filters are successful in making them very visible in NUV.

-These preliminary tests suggest that the PrimaLuceLab U may be an excellent filter to record UV specular reflections and iridescence, which with other filters may be difficult to distinguish from diffuse reflectance.
+As long as the NIR leak is understood and taken into account, these preliminary tests suggest that the PrimaLuceLab U may be a useful filter to record UV specular reflections and iridescence, which with other filters may be difficult to distinguish from diffuse reflectance.
 The last of the flower images shows specular reflectance/iridescence as false-color yellow, and diffuse reflectance as false-color blue.
 The Baader U also works relatively well in this respect, but neither the Astrodon UVenus nor the XRR0340 are successful in discriminating between the two reflectance types.

-There is no visible trace of NIR contamination with the PrimaLuceLab U. Some of the other UV-pass filters of comparable UV transmission I tested on other occasions (e.g., Omega Optics 340WB70 and 340WB80, which may have been superseded by newer types) show instead a troublesome red and NIR leak with some subjects.
-This leak is usually recorded in images as red or pink.
+Some of the other UV-pass filters of comparable UV transmission I tested on other occasions (e.g., Omega Optics 340WB70 and 340WB80, which may have been superseded by newer types) show an even greater red and NIR leak with some subjects.
+This red leak is usually recorded in images as red or pink, while NIR leak around 800 nm is a pale violet.

 The PrimaLuceLab U is different from other commonly used filters for NUV imaging, and produces significantly different visual results.
 It is a welcome addition to the quite limited range of UV-pass filters available for digital UV imaging, not the least for its price, currently lower than that of any other comparable filter.